asdofindia/afpi-newsletter/src/issues/volume-4/issue-1/tale-of-continued-diagnosis.md

 After taking a few weeks off, Mrs. Pudina is now back to her work, hale and hearty, actively working on reducing weight, and trying to bring positive changes into the life of others.

 This is the story of Dr. Gabbar and Mrs. Pudina.
-What would you do if you had been in place of Dr. Gabbar ?
+What would you do if you had been in place of Dr. Gabbar?
 Could your approach and management be any different from the one mentioned here.